 After months of being harassed by him continually, I discretely went to DC management for help.
 Not an even a official complaint with forms and such, and certainly not public—just a request to have somebody talk to my boss about toning it down a bit.
 Of course, such an action was pretty much tantamount to a “rejection” of his attentions, and now I was on the “shit list.”

 Things got hostile towards me to the point where my health was adversely impacted.
 Like the women in the Berganza case, I finally had to make my exit.
-DC management and leadership were complete and total failures at keeping their female employees safe.
+DC management and leadership, for the most part, were complete and total failures at keeping their female employees safe.
 Incompetent useless tone-deaf jackasses.

 I finally got a lawyer.
 I had an 8,000 word dated chronology not only of the harassment incidents, but of my experienced and observed instances of sexism in the office.
 We quickly settled out of court.
 I refused to sign an NDA.
 I explained to my exasperated lawyer why I would not cut a deal that included the NDA: “But this could happen to other women.
 People need to know.”